African American Families for Educational Excellence (AFE)

 Private Tutoring—The core of our pedagogy is small group instruction combined with private tutoring.
 Students who are not responding to small group instruction at one of our programs, are recommended to move into our private tutoring program.
 At private tutoring, students work on a one-on-one basis with a tutor.
 Instruction takes place after school, the Envision Children office or a public location near the child’s home such as a library or community center.
 We recommend at least one hour per week, but no more than 4.5 hours.
 Tutoring can be in one or more subjects with the same primary goal of getting the student’s academic performance in all subjects to an A or B.

 What is the Cost?
-The cost of becoming and AFE2 Supporter is $1,200 annually to support one child.
+The cost of becoming and AFE Supporter is $1,200 annually to support one child.
+You can also join for $600 (Half Scholarship) and $300 (Quarter Scholarship).

 How Does My Support Help a Child?
 The $1,200 will provide the student with the following: